ceph/teuthology/docs/docker-compose/README.md

 Additionally, there are two modes of execution:
 * One-shot (the default): Containers start up, schedule and run the `teuthology:no-ceph` suite, and shut down.
 Success or failure is indicated by the `start.sh` exit code.
 * Wait: Containers start up, and `teuthology-dispatcher` is started, but no jobs are scheduled.
-Runs until the user presses Ctrl-C or `docker-compose down` is run.
+Runs until the user presses Ctrl-C or `docker compose down` is run.

 The teuthology container will be built with code from the repository clone that's currently in use.